>

-of the most inhospitable on earth.
-During the long winters, it lives in
+the most inhospitable on earth.
+During the long winters, it lives in almost

-almost constant darkness; in summer the sun shines 24 hours a day, occasionally
+constant darkness; in summer the sun shines 24 hours a day, occasionally warming

-warming the air to just above freezing.
-The Arctic fox lives in a den or
+the air to just above freezing.
+The Arctic fox lives in a den or burrow dug

-burrow dug into the side of a hill, cliff, or riverbank.
-In winter it digs
+into the side of a hill, cliff, or riverbank.
+In winter it digs a series

-a series of interconnecting tunnels in the deep snow, several family groups
+of interconnecting tunnels in the deep snow, several family groups occupy

-occupy the tunnels.
-During winter when food is scarce, the Arctic fox ranges
+the tunnels.
+During winter when food is scarce, the Arctic fox ranges over

-over a large territory, often in small groups.
-In the abundant summer months,
+a large territory, often in small groups.
+In the abundant summer months, its

-winter.
-Some migrate south to the coast or along the tree line of northern
+Some migrate south to the coast or along the tree line of northern Scandinavia.

-Scandinavia.
-In fall, the fox's coat changes and its heart rate slows down
+In fall, the fox's coat changes and its heart rate slows down to save energy.

-on voles, lemmings, hares, ground squirrels, and birds and their eggs.
+voles, lemmings, hares, ground squirrels, and birds and their eggs.
+Near

 After a storm, the fox scours the shore for beached seals and whale carcasses